awsdocs/iam-user-guide/doc_source/example_sts_Scenario_SessionTokenMfa_section.md

 # Get a session token that requires an MFA token with AWS STS using an AWS SDK<a name="example_sts_Scenario_SessionTokenMfa_section"></a>

+The following code example shows how to:
++ Create an IAM role that grants permission to list Amazon S3 buckets\.
++ Create an IAM user that has permission to assume the role only when MFA credentials are provided\.
++ Register an MFA device for the user\.
-The following code example shows how to get a session token that requires a mulfi\-factor authentication \(MFA\) token with AWS STS and use temporary credentials to access an AWS resource\.
++ Provide MFA credentials to get a session token and use temporary credentials to list S3 buckets\.

 **Note**
 The source code for these examples is in the [AWS Code Examples GitHub repository](https://github.com/awsdocs/aws-doc-sdk-examples)\.
 Have feedback on a code example?
 [Create an Issue](https://github.com/awsdocs/aws-doc-sdk-examples/issues/new/choose) in the code examples repo\.